epfl-ada/ada-2025-project-data_dinosaur/readme.md

 ## Analysis Process
 Captions were preprocessed (tokenization, stopword removal, n-grams).
 TF-IDF and K-Means clustering were used to identify recurring topics across different text fields, while Google Trends data from 2016 to 2023 provided a measure of public interest for the same words.
 Word groups linked to negative or pandemic-related terms were tracked over time to observe shifts in tone before and after COVID-19.
 Using a sentence-transformer model, words were classified into humor categories such as dark humor, irony, or surrealism, revealing the thematic diversity of the dataset.
 Finally, each contest was tagged with its humor types to visualize how these categories evolved weekly across the studied period.
 In **LLMs.ipynb**, a fine-tuned **Llama 3-8B** model classified humor into six types (*irony, sarcasm, exaggeration, incongruity-absurdity, self-deprecating, wit-surprise*), while a **RoBERTa** model assessed sentiment (*positive, neutral, negative*).
 These predictions were added to the metadata of each contest.
+These LLM-based annotations enable a structured, large-scale analysis of humor styles and their evolution across time and events.

-## Presenting the Results
+## Results and Data Story
-We visualized humor and sentiment distributions with pie charts and histograms to explore how tone and style evolved over time and reflected major global events.
+All results are presented and contextualized in an interactive data story website.

 # Proposed timeline